chromaui/chromatic-docs/src/content/ci/azure-pipelines.md

 #### Re-run failed builds after verifying UI test results

 Builds that contain visual changes need to be [verified](/docs/test#verify-ui-changes).
 They will fail if you are not using `--exit-zero-on-changes`.
-Once you accept all the changes, re-run the pipeline and the `Publish to Chromatic` step will pass.
+Once you accept all the changes, re-run the pipeline and the `Run Chromatic` step will pass.

 If you deny any change, you will need to make the necessary code changes to fix the test (and thus start a new build) to get Chromatic to pass again.